What services do real estate agents provide?

 How do real estate agents charge for selling a house?

-Make sure you get a clear statement from the agency about how their fees will be calculated, as well as an estimate of what the amount would be if the house sells at the appraised price.
+Before you sign up with a real estate agency make sure you get a clear statement from the agency about how their commission fee will be calculated, as well as an estimate of what the amount would be if the house sells at the appraised price.

 Back to top